 - What would a typical work day/week look like for someone in this position?

 - What are the opportunities for training and career advancement?

 - What would I need to do in order to be the most successful person in the company?
-(Particularly good for sales roles).
-Or a softer version – What type of person does it take to be successful here?
+This one is particularly good for sales roles.
+Or try a softer version – What type of person does it take to be successful here?

 - What do you see as my strongest assets and possible weaknesses?
 Do you have any concerns that I need to clear up in order to be the top candidate?

 - When did you join the company / Why did you choose to work for this company?
-(Only to be asked at the end and if you feel it’s appropriate for the particular interviewer)
+This one is only to be asked at the end and if you feel it’s appropriate for the particular interviewer.

-Instead of asking for next steps, if you really want the job, why not ask for it?
-It’s a bold move but can really set you apart from the pack.
+Finally, instead of asking for next steps, if you really want the job, why not ask for it?
+It’s a bold move that can really set you apart from the pack.

-There are also some questions you should NEVER ask, such as “What does your company do?” and “How much vacation do you get?”.
-There’s also a time and a place for certain types of questions, specifically about remuneration and benefits.
-Normally it’s not suited to have
+There are also some questions you should never ask, such as “What does your company do?” and “How much vacation do you get?”